devcordde/tags/README.md

 This is our tag repository for the Discord Bot [Krile](https://github.com/rainbowdashlabs/krile).

-Our tags are german, so sorry in advance english speaking peeps c:
+Our tags are German, so sorry in advance English speaking peeps c:

 Feel free to propose changes and enhancements to our tags and use them on your own server!